 The products you can see in the collage from top left are:

-Update 26/6/2011: Until recently, I used to think that louvana, was the same as yellow split peas (pisum sativum) or Greek fava (lathyrus clymenum).
-However, I was informed by Prof. Tania Valamoti, Assistant Professor, Dept. of Archaeology, Aristotle University of Thessaloniki, that Louvana is not yellow split pea but Lathyrus Ochrus, also known as Cyprus Vetch.
-After google searching, I found some pictures of the plant and that reminded me that when the plant is still young, we used to make a salad with the tender leaves.
+Until recently, I used to think that louvana, was the same as yellow split peas (pisum sativum) or Greek fava (lathyrus clymenum).
+However, I was informed by Prof. Tania Valamoti, Assistant Professor, Dept. of History and Archaeology, at the Aristotle University of Thessaloniki, that Louvana is not yellow split pea but Lathyrus Ochrus, also known as Cyprus Vetch.
+After some searching, I found some pictures of the plant and that reminded me that in Cyprus, when the plant is still young and the leaves tender, we used to eat it raw or make a salad, which is again named “louvana” especially during Kathara Deftera (Cleen Monday).

-yellow split pea dip.
-In Greece there is a dip made with yellow split peas called fava dip but the one I made had nothing to do with the Greek fava dip as it was a total new recipe of mine, which I have included in my cookbook.
+Louvanosalata is a dip I made with this vetch.
+In Greece there is a dip made with a different vetch called “fava” (lathyrus clymenum) but the one I made had nothing to do with the Greek fava dip as it was a total new recipe of mine.

 Last night I made a toasted sandwich using Arcateno Bread, filled with halloumi, lountza and tomato.